c0ntradicti0n/distinctiopus/README.md

 * [AllenAI's](https://allennlp.org) [Elmo Embedder](https://github.com/allenai/allennlp/blob/master/tutorials/how_to/elmo.md)

-For this I fetched the models with `wget` from the :
+For this you can fetch the models with `wget` from the S0krates's home directory:

     mkdir './others_models'
     cd ./others_models